Wiki · Concept · Last reviewed June 16, 2026

 Definition

-UALink is an open standard for accelerator-to-accelerator communication in AI and HPC systems.
-The UALink Consortium describes its mission as delivering an open standard for AI scale-up networking, with specifications that support direct load, store, and atomic operations between AI accelerators.
+UALink is a scale-up interconnect standard for accelerator-to-accelerator communication in AI and high-performance computing systems.
+The UALink Consortium frames the work as an open standard for AI scale-up networking, with direct load, store, and atomic operations between AI accelerators and a low-latency fabric for hundreds to 1,024 accelerators in a pod.

 Scale-Up Networking

-Scale-up networking connects accelerators so that a pod behaves like a larger shared system.
-This is different from ordinary data-center networking, which is often optimized around packets, services, storage, and traffic between machines.
-Frontier AI training and high-volume inference require accelerators to exchange gradients, activations, model shards, expert routing traffic, and synchronization messages at extreme speed.
+Scale-up networking connects accelerators so a pod behaves like a larger shared system.
+This differs from ordinary scale-out data-center networking, which is optimized around packets, services, storage, and traffic between machines.
+Frontier training and high-volume inference require accelerators to exchange gradients, activations, model shards, key-value cache state, expert-routing traffic, and synchronization messages at very high bandwidth and low latency.

-If the interconnect is too slow, expensive accelerators wait.
-If it is proprietary, the whole cluster inherits a vendor dependency.
-If it is open and broadly adopted, more vendors can build compatible chips, switches, systems, and software around a shared fabric.
+If the interconnect is too slow, expensive accelerators stall.
+If the interconnect is proprietary, the whole cluster inherits a vendor dependency.
+If a scale-up fabric is open, stable, and widely implemented, more vendors can build compatible accelerators, switches, retimers, connectors, management tools, runtimes, and systems around a shared pod design.

 Specifications

-The UALink Consortium says the UALink 200G 1.0 Specification defines a low-latency, high-bandwidth interconnect for communication between accelerators and switches in AI computing pods.
-The 1.0 specification enables 200G per-lane scale-up connections for up to 1,024 accelerators within an AI computing pod.
+The first public UALink 200G 1.0 specification was released in April 2025.
+The consortium says it defines a low-latency, high-bandwidth interconnect for communication between accelerators and switches in AI computing pods and enables 200G per-lane scale-up connections for up to 1,024 accelerators.

 Industry Context